masb80/RealTimeDataProcessing/RealTimeImageProcessing/kalmanFiltering/REDME.md

 Kalman Filetering class.
-Here main is a example for testing purpose
+Here main.cxx is a example for testing purpose

 To compile :
 1) mkdir build